cyilcode/WController/README.md

 # How to install and run ?

-Currently, WController is not operational.
+Currently, WController is not operational yet.
 However, if you want to get into the developmental stage you need to download prerequisites for your platform

 **Windows**